kurron/aws-private-docker-registry/terraform/README.md

 You also need to have access to the private half of the AWS SSH key pair.
 The file needs to be set to the correct permissions or
 SSH will refuse to run.
 Typically this is done via the `chmod` command: `chmod 0400 private-half.pem`.
-The key should be available as part of this source set and is named `asgard-lite-test.pem`.
+The key should be available as part of this source set and is named `docker-registry-test.pem`.
 Again, double check the permission bits before trying to connect to an instance.

 If you want to use a different key pair, you'll need to edit the `variables.tf` and adjust the `key_name` variable to use your SSH Key